0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-example.md

 # JS SDK Example

-This tutorial shows the steps to run different modules of the Polygon ID JS SDK with example code.
+This tutorial shows the steps to run different modules of the Polygon ID JS SDK with exampling code.
 After the steps for each module, you will find a sample output which is generated when these modules are run.

 ## Steps to Run Example Code